The Best Essential Oils for Sunburn

 essential oils for sunburn on girl

-How to use essential oils for sunburns
+How to use essential oils after sun exposure

-In general, how you’ll apply essential oils for sunburn will very much depend on which oil you’re using.
+In general, how you’ll apply essential oils will very much depend on which oil you’re using.
 There are some common best-practices that you can use to ensure you’re using essential oils in the safest and most effective way possible.

 Due to the sensitive nature of the skin on your face, I highly recommend using the below essential oils in their diluted state.
 I prefer using the Touch line from doTERRA that is pre-diluted with skin-soothing fractionated coconut oil.